ITU-BDSA2024-GROUP9/Chirp/docs/report.md

 ### Application of LLMs in Development

-The LLMs listed above was primarily used for idea and concept generation.
-Each week, we received a list of requirements, which we would have to fulfill before the next lecture.
-In cases where it was very precise what we had to do, the LLMs would help us to troubleshoot and or to help us move forward if we got stuck.
-In other cases where the requirements were broader, the LLMs enabled us to quickly gain a lot of knowledge on the area before we would start implementing.
-In short, the LLMs helped us research and troubleshoot much faster than we would have been able to do, if we had to do Google searches each time we had a question.
-This was extremely useful if we were stuck on something very specific.
+The LLMs listed above primarily served as tools for idea and concept generation.
+Each week, we were given a list of requirements to complete before the next lecture.
+When the requirements were precise and clearly defined, the LLMs played a valuable role in helping us troubleshoot issues or overcome roadblocks.
+On the other hand, when requirements were broader or open-ended, the LLMs allowed us to quickly acquire knowledge in the relevant areas, enabling us to proceed with implementation more confidently.

+By Acting as a research and troubleshoot assistant, the LLMs significantly reduced the time we would otherwise have spent doing traditional searches online.
+This was particularly useful for resolving highly specific challenges, where the efficiency and personalized responses from the LLMs saved us considerable effort.

-- Reflect in which degree the responses of the LLM were helpful
+### Reflection on the Helpfulness of LLM responses

 The LLMs enabled us to get personalized help with troubleshooting or research, which helped us solve issues and gain a greater understanding of the subject, compared to if we had to manually do this via Google.
 We did not have much success